 Financial worries are in the front of your mind when you have suffered an injury in a car accident.
-Even though you need to focus on your own health, you cannot help but feel stress when you may not have any money coming in while you are facing large bills.
+Even though you need to focus on your own health, you cannot help but feel stressed when you do not have any money coming in while you are facing large bills.
 Learn more about how to get your medical expenses covered after an injury accident from our experienced personal injury lawyers.

 Table of Contents

-Chances are that you will have to pay some or most of the medical bills at some point.
+Chances are that you will have to pay some or most of your medical bills at some point.
 In many states, car insurance policies must provide personal injury protection (PIP) as part of your car policy.
 The minimum requirement for PIP protection is $10,000.
 Hopefully, you have elected for additional coverage because $10,000 can be exhausted by one trip to the emergency room.
 For many car accident injuries, $10,000 is nowhere near enough to pay for the medical bills.

 Another alternative to PIP is MedPay.
 However, you are better off with PIP because it also covers a small amount of your lost wages and replacement costs for services.
 Using your PIP coverage does not prevent you from seeking a settlement from the responsible driver’s car insurance policy.